Home Mac Mac Processor history: How Apple transformed computing

 Image Credit Apple

-The latest transition stage to Apple Silicon started with the launch of the M2 processor in MacBook.
-It houses an 8-core CPU with a configuration of 4 performance cores and 4 efficiency cores.
+The M2 processor in the MacBook houses an 8-core CPU with a configuration of 4 performance cores and 4 efficiency cores.
 Apple claims that M2’s CPU gives two times more promising performance than the latest 10-core PC laptop processor.

-In addition, the M2 processor offers an unparalleled work performance with an 8-or-10-core GPU, 16-core neural engine, and 100GBps bandwidth.
-The different RAM variations of M2 chips are 8GB, 16GB, and 24 GB.
+In addition, the M2 processor offers unparalleled work performance with an 8—or 10-core GPU, 16-core neural engine, and 100GBps bandwidth.
+M2 chips have different RAM variations: 8GB, 16GB, and 24 GB.

 M2 Pro (January 2023)